-Bob Dvorsky was elected in 2010 to his sixth term in the Iowa Senate.
-He represents Cedar County and northeast Johnson County.
-He previously served seven years as a State Representative in the Iowa House.
+Bob Dvorsky was elected to his seventh term in the Iowa Senate in 2014.
+He represents Cedar County, Coralville, western Iowa City and Solon in Johnson County, and the City of Wilton in Muscatine County.
+Before his serving in the Senate, he spent seven years as a State Representative in the Iowa House.

 Born in Burlington in 1948, Bob graduated from Iowa City’s University High School and earned his Bachelors of Science and Master of Public Administration degrees from the University of Iowa.
-He is retired from the 6th Judicial District Department of Correctional Services, where he worked as an executive officer.
+He is retired from the 6th Judicial District Department of Correctional Services, where he worked as a job developer and executive officer.

 Bob lives in Coralville with his wife Sue.
 They have two daughters, Ann and Caroline.